Royal vole: Description

 This vole has a head-and-body length of about 110 mm with a tail of 42 to 51 mm.
 An adult royal vole weighs 23 to 39 g.
 The ears are large and are covered in short fur, and the body hair is fine and soft.
 The dorsal pelage is reddish-brown, the flanks greyish-brown and the underparts buffy-brown.
 The tail is bicoloured, dark above and pale beneath.
 Apart from the unrooted molar teeth, it can be distinguished from the grey red-backed vole by having a redder back, a more buffy (rather than greyer) underparts and a longer tail.

 Distribution

 The royal vole is endemic to the Korean peninsula.
-Its range includes all the southern parts of the peninsula as far north as the southern and western edges of the Kaema Plateau, where it gives way to the grey red-backed vole (Myodes rufocanus).
+Its range includes all the southern parts of the peninsula as far north as the southern and western edges of the Kaema Plateau, where it gives way to the grey red-backed vole (Craseomys rufocanus).
 It is not present in the extreme northeasterly part of North Korea.
 It occupies a range of habitats including mountain forests, bamboo woodland, scrub-covered hillsides, rocky slopes, rough grassland, cultivated land and river banks.